dmytro/dmytro.github.com/_drafts/2013-11-01-chef_and_capistrano_integration.md

   - chef
   - ruby
   - deployment
-  - rails
-  - node.js
   - configuration
   - development
 published: true
 summary: |
-  Capistrano privies excellent remote SSH execution framework.
-I am using Capistrano to execute and deploy Chef roles and provide tools to access Capistrano configuration from inside Chef, and vice-versa.
+  Capistrano is primarily used as web application deployment framework.
+It is excellent combination of remote parallel execution of SSH commands with work-flow management.
+Chef, on the other side, is designed as configuration management tool and mostly used to configure infrastructure.
 description: |
-  I do deployments.
-Both Linux infrastructure and applications (Ruby on Rails or Node.js).
-Can this be combined?
-Can I deploy infra and application in single step?
-Why not?
+  Is it possible to combine powers of Capistrano and Chef for simpler and faster deployments, with simplified configuration?
+Can I deploy infra and application in a single step?

 ---